mattcieslak/hbcd-docs/docs/datacuration/phenotypes.md

 - Sex
 - Recruitment site
 - Child demographics: race, ethnicity
-- Mother demographics: race, ethnicity, education, income, language at home
+- Mother demographics: race, ethnicity, education, income, language spoken at home
 - Substance Use (SU) - can be any of the following:
-  - TLFB instrument: any flag raised for SU
+  - Self reported use (TLFB): any flag raised for SU
   - Biospecimen: any result returning a flag for SU
-  - Health V2 instrument (‘pex_bm_healthv2_inf’): field “007”, option 1 (NOWS - Neonatal Opioid Withdrawal Syndrome) or 5 (FAS - Fetal Alcohol Syndrome) selected
+  - Health V2 instrument (‘pex_bm_healthv2_inf’)
+      - Neonatal Opioid Withdrawal Syndrome (NOWS) - Field -007’, option 1
+      - Fetal Alcohol Syndrome (FAS) - Field ‘007’, option 5

 ## Visit Data
 The `phenotype/visit_data` files contain all participant visit data.
 This includes:

+- Project
+- Cohort
+- Site
 - Visit information:
    - Label
    - Stage
    - Date
    - If the visit was missed and the reason
-- Project
-- Cohort
-- Site
-- Withdrawal info: If the participant withdrew from the study, the reason and date
+- Participant Withdrawal Information: If the participant withdrew from the study, the reason, and date
-- Protocol violation: If there was a protocol exception and the date
+- Participant Protocol Exception Information: If there was a protocol exception, the type, and the date

 ## Instrument Data
-Regarding `phenotype/<instrument_name>` files, they contain all instrument answers of each participant split by instrument.
-Each file contains their full respective set of fields, depending on the instrument, minus the excluded fields mentioned above.
+The `phenotype/<instrument_name>` files contain `.tsv` tables per instrument with all instrument values for each participant.
+All fields for the instrument except those listed in the exclusion filter section are included.
+The accompanying .json file for each instrument contains the Data Dictionary elements describing the instrument fields for the given instrument.